-An example of felony Falsifying Business Records in the First Degree is as follows:
+An example of felony Falsifying Business Records in the First Degree, PL 175.10, is as follows:

-For extensive information on New York white collar crimes including Falsifying Business Records, please review the New York White Collar Crime section of Crotty Saland PC’s website.
+For both easily readable and informative material on New York white collar crimes, including Falsifying Business Records Grand Larceny and related offenses, please review the New York White Collar Crime section of Crotty Saland PC’s website.
 Additional information, including legal decisions, criminal statutes and cases in the news, can be found on the New York Criminal Lawyer Blog.